Medical service pricing:

 Statewide performance results are reported by the nine Accountable Communities of Health (ACH) regions and by the major health insurance market sectors.
 Patients, based on residence, are grouped into the nine ACHs to produce the regional results.
 Similarly, patients, based on their insurance coverage, are grouped by their insurance coverage -- commercial, Medicaid and the Washington Health Benefits Exchange -- to produce results by these three types of insurance.

 The measure results are derived from a variety of data sources and as a result, not all measures have a published target.
 For a handful of measures, some ACHs may have too little data to report accurate results and will instead have “No Result” listed for that measure score.

-Performance results are computed separately for the commercial and Medicaid populations.
+Performance results by insurance coverage are computed separately for the commercial and Medicaid populations.
 For a few measures, only Medicaid results are reported as the commercial population data is not available.